-Glasnost and perestroika were the names of significant reforms introduced by Soviet leader Mikhail Gorbachev in the mid to late 1980s.
-These reforms followed a dismal decade in the Soviet Union, due to economic stagnation, falling production, significant shortages and a marked decline in living standards.
+Glasnost and perestroika were the names of significant reforms introduced by newly appointed Soviet leader Mikhail Gorbachev in the mid to late 1980s.
+They were introduced after a dismal decade in the Soviet Union, due to economic stagnation, falling production, significant shortages and a marked decline in living standards.

 Gorbachev was elected General Secretary of the Communist Party chiefly to push through economic reforms that would end stagnation.
 Younger and less conservative than his predecessors Brezhnev, Andropov and Chernenko, Gorbachev had a strong record of improving economic outcomes at local and regional levels.
 He was also a skilful negotiator who many hoped could push reform through the Soviet political establishment.